Complete Remission of All Sins and Punishment and More!

 Tell the world about My mercy and My love.
 The flames of mercy are burning me.
 I desire to pour them out upon human souls.
 Oh, what pain they cause Me when they do not want to accept them!
 My daughter, do whatever is within your power to spread devotion to My mercy.
 I will make up for what you lack.
 (1074)

 Availing ourselves to the graces of the Feast of Mercy is something we should keep in mind during our entire Lenten journey.
 Many parishes and shrines have extra-ordinary services and activities to help observe the greatness of the day and to celebrate the mercy of God.
 These are all great and should be encouraged.
 Still, we do not want to overlook that the Feast encompasses the entire liturgical day, including every Mass, beginning with the Anticipated Mass on Saturday.

 In other words, all Masses on the weekend of the Second Sunday of Easter are Mercy Sunday Masses, a time to proclaim, celebrate, receive, and reflect the mercy of God.

 Attending Holy Mass on Sunday – The First Precept

-By following the desires of Jesus in regards to the Feast of Mercy, we are not challenged or directed to create additional obligations, above and beyond that which the Church already requires.
+By following the desires of Jesus in regard to the Feast of Mercy, we are not challenged or directed to create additional obligations, above and beyond that which the Church already requires.
 We are merely drawn to practice the Precepts of the Church.

 The Precepts are five positive laws that define the bare minimum one must do to be considered a Catholic in good standing.
 The first precept is:

 The Feast of Mercy is on a day we should normally be attending Mass as practicing Catholics.

 It is My desire that it [the Feast of Mercy] be solemnly celebrated on the first Sunday after Easter.
 (699